Multiple businesses under a company vs new company for a new business?

 A company is a legal entity (it can sue and be sued)

 You may have heard that a company has its own legal personality.

-If you have a business that is riskier than others, you may want to keep that business separate and launch it under a new company.
+So, if you have a business that is riskier than others; you may want to keep that business separate to the others and launch it under a new company.

 To reduce the legal risk exposure to the other business(es) under the existing company.

-While setting up another company means you are creating another legal entity with its own separate brand-new legal identity, there can still be a link between your companies as I will explain below.
+While setting up another company means you are creating another legal entity with its own separate brand-new legal identity, there can still be a link between your companies because of the "associated entity" concept as I will explain below.

 In certain situations, courts will consider the relationship between two associated entities; that is, 2 companies that are associated per the meaning given in s.
 50AAA of the Corporations Act 2001 (Cth).